 Two people’s hands holding a miniature house

 It is crucial that you are well-versed with the eviction law in Ontario as you are expected to abide by it and make decisions based on the regulation.
-Once all efforts have been made to salvage the situation in accordance with the act, you can now serve the eviction notice to the tenant.
+Once all efforts have been made to salvage the situation in accordance with the act, you can now serve the eviction notice to the resident.

 Rent Increases

 A rent increase is set every year except for buildings constructed on or after November 15, 2018.
-The 2023 rent increase is at 2.5%.
+The 2023 increase is at 2.5%.
 You can find the updated guideline here.

-If you feel that the set increase percentage is not reasonable for your property, you can apply to the Landlord Tenant Board.
+If you feel that the set increase percentage is not reasonable for your property, you can apply to the Landlord and Tenant Board.
 Your request will be evaluated on specific conditions that apply to your situation.

 Two people laughing together while packing up a suitcase